 Tip 2: Show the interviewer that you came with your homework done

 Answer: Working capital is defined as the current assets less the current liabilities.
-In banking, working capital is mostly expressed in narrow terms as the existing assets less current liabilities, i.e., excluding the interest-bearing debt.
+In banking, working capital is mostly expressed as the existing assets less current liabilities, i.e., excluding the interest-bearing debt.

 12. What Does It Look Like To Have Negative Capital?